U.S. Route 96: History

 When commissioned in 1927, US 96 was routed from Rosenberg via Wharton, Victoria, Beeville, Skidmore, Alice, Falfurrias, and San Juan to Brownsville.

 In 1933, the present route of US 96 was originally proposed to be part of US 71.
 Under this plan, discussed at a meeting of the United States Good Roads Association in Beaumont, US 71 was to be diverted out of Louisiana altogether and instead re-routed from the Texarkana area southward through East Texas.

 In 1935, US 96 was rerouted to Laredo instead of Brownsville.
 03/01/1935 - Beginning at Rosenburg, Wharton, Victoria, Beeville, Skidmore, Mathis, Alice, Laredo.
 This is the current route of US 59.

-In the 1935, US 59 was initially routed from Teneha to Port Arthur following the basic route of the current US 96.
+In 1935, US 59 was initially routed from Teneha to Port Arthur following the basic route of the current US 96.
 US 96 began in Rosenburg (Near Houston) and roughly followed the current route of US 59 to Alice then on to Brownsville and later was rerouted to Laredo.

 Minute Order 016701, dated 09/26/1939 radically re-aligned US 96 to travel a route formerly used by US 59: From Tenaha via Center, San Augustine, Jasper, Buna, Voth, and Beaumont to Port Arthur (Shelby, San Augustine, Sabine, Jasper, Hardin, and Jefferson Counties).
 This renumbered US 59 and 96 beginning in Teneha to roughly their current paths.
 SH 35 from Teneha to Houston had become US 59.
 The entirety of the pre-1939 US 96 had been changed to US 59 and US 59 South of Teneha had been renumbered to US 96.